Long-term Causal Inference Under Persistent Confounding via Data Combination

 and \Cref{eq: data-overlap} holds almost surely. \end{assumption}

 Moreover, we relax \Cref{assump: unconfound-exp} by allowing the treatment assignment in the experimental data to depend on covariates $X$, instead of being completely at random.
-This accommodates not only completely randomized designs but also stratified randomized designs for the experimental data. \begin{assumption}[Experimental Data, Modified] Suppose that for any $a \in \braces{0, 1}$,
+This permits us to also accommodate stratified randomized designs for the experimental data. \begin{assumption}[Experimental Data, Modified] Suppose that for any $a \in \braces{0, 1}$,

 and $0 < \Prb{A = 1 \mid X, G = E} < 1$ almost surely. \end{assumption}